 - Keepit Dam increased to 64% (275 GL) by 15 April 2021 from almost empty 1% (holding 3 GL of active capacity) at the start of 2020.

 - Split Rock Dam increased to 28% (116 GL) in mid-April 2021 compared to 1% (holding 3 GL of active capacity) at the start of 2020.

 - The Namoi Valley experienced the lowest inflow between 2017 and 2019 (worst drought) since 1918.

-- The first general security allocation in the Lower Namoi since August 2017 was made in September 2020 of 4.2% with small monthly increases to end of December 2020 and then increasing to 31.7% in mid-January 2021.
+- The first general security allocation in the Lower Namoi since August 2017 was made in September 2020 of 4.2% with small monthly increases to end of December 2020 and then increasing to 39.3% in early February 2021 and then 82.6%in mid-March 2021.

-- Reduced high security allocations for both the Upper and Lower Namoi Valleys for most of 2019/20 until full high security allocations announced on 22 April 2020, however water was being provided through river flows only in the Lower Namoi until December 2020 when a block release commenced.
+- Reduced high security allocations for both the Upper and Lower Namoi Valleys for most of 2019/20 until full high security allocations announced on 22 April 2020, however water was being provided through river flows.

 - Water transferred from Split Rock to Keepit Dam during 2018 and 2019.

 - No releases made to Lower Namoi water users during 2019 and for most of 2020.

 - First release since December 2018 was made in March 2020 to only supply some domestic and stock users immediately below the dam.
 Access for the rest of the river was only available from run of the river flows (not regulated releases) until December 2020 when a block release commenced.
 With improvement in Keepit storage, block release was cancelled and orders were able to be met from downstream flows from January 2021.

 - Normal releases have been occurring in the Upper Namoi.